purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 sys 0m0,023s
 ```

 More or less fine, I guess.
 Time to write some SIMD!
-In C, we'd have to use `<immintrin.h>` or `<arm_neon.h>` or whatever, but nightly Rust has portable SIMD support, so that's what we're going to use.
+In C, we'd have to use `<immintrin.h>` or `<arm_neon.h>`, but nightly Rust has portable SIMD support, so we will use that.

 Let's try a straight-forward reimplementation of SHA-256, straight from Wikipedia's pseudocode: